 "In principle and in practice, ASAE values and seeks diverse and inclusive participation within the field of association management.
 ASAE promotes involvement and expanded access to leadership opportunity regardless of race, ethnicity, gender, religion, age, sexual orientation, nationality, disability, appearance, geographic location, or professional level." — ASAE Diversity and Inclusion Statement

-ASAE thanks its members and industry partners in Texas who joined us in opposing legislation that would deny public accommodations to members of the LGBTQ community.
-Convention and visitor bureaus, hospitality executives, and corporate leaders in Texas have been united in opposing legislation that we view to be discriminatory and contrary to our diversity and inclusion commitment.
+ASAE thanks its members and industry partners in Texas who have joined to oppose legislation that would deny public accommodations to members of the LGBTQ community.
+Convention and visitor bureaus, hospitality executives, and corporate leaders in Texas have been united in opposing legislation we view to be discriminatory and contrary to our diversity and inclusion commitment.

 With the support of ASAE's Board of Directors, ASAE vigilantly opposes all legislation that we view to be discriminatory against segments of our community.